ruemic/ruemic.github.com/source/_posts/2012-09-17-globetrotting.markdown

 title: "Designing for Humans"
 date: 2012-07-13 14:39
 comments: true
-categories:
+categories: design, culture
 ---

-One of the best things about being a freelancer is the freedom to pick projects that allow for a flexible work schedule and working remotely.
-It's allowed me to keep designing and building web sites as I travel the world with my beautiful wife to visit our extended family.
+One of the best things about being a freelancer is the freedom to pick projects that allow for a flexible work schedule and contributing to a project remotely.
+It's allowed me to keep designing and building web sites while I travel the world with my beautiful wife and visit our extended family.

-I've been in Hong Kong for a good month now, and one thing that stands out is the sheer amount of smart-phone and tablet here.
+I've been in Hong Kong for a good month now, and one thing that stands out is the sheer amount of smart-phone and tablet usage here.
 Even in mainland China, where incomes are lower than in Hong Kong, about 50% of the people on the riding subway are on a smart-phone or tablet.
 There are plenty of iPhones, but Android is the most prevalent.
-A family friend owns a fully capable Nexus 3 knockoff she bought under $100 USD.

 For many in China, this kind of device is their main personal computer.
 Kind of like what's happening everywhere else in the world.
 Hmmm.
 <!-- more -->